Frequently Asked Questions about the Feedback Form Script Wizard

 A spammer is using my feedback form to send spam.
 How do I stop it?

-If a spammer is using your feedback form to send other people spam, you need to upgrade your feedback form script to the latest version.
-To do this, simply return to the Feedback Form Script Wizard and generate a new copy of the script.
-Replace the existing copy of the script on your site with the new one.
+If a spammer is using your feedback form to send other people spam, you need to upgrade your feedback form and script to the latest version.
+To do this, simply return to the Feedback Form Script Wizard and generate a new copy.
+Replace both the script and the HTML web form on your site with the newly generated ones.
 The current versions reject messages with injected email headers (which was how spammers were able to use the script as a relay previously).

 Note that if you generated your script from this site prior to 28 February 2006, there's a chance that your script is vulnerable to being used as a spam relay.
 Please return to the wizard and generate the latest version to be safe.

 Incidentally, the script will not protect you (the webmaster) from spam sent to you through your feedback form.
 After all, the script is designed to send you any mail sent by your visitors, junk or otherwise.
-To avoid spam yourself, consider setting up spam filters in your email software.
+To reduce the amount of spam you get from your form, either enable the CAPTCHA facility in the feedback form, or set up spam filters in your email software, or both.
 Some web hosts also have spam filtering software set up in their email servers which you can activate in order to filter out junk mail.

 Why do I not receive any mail when I run the feedback form script?